louisnw01/lightweight-charts-python/docs/source/reference/abstract_chart.md

 `sync`
 : If given as `True`, the Subchart's timescale and crosshair will follow that of the declaring Chart.
 If a `str` is passed, the Chart will follow the panel with the given id.
 Chart ids  can be accessed from the `chart.id` attribute.

+`sync_crosshairs_only`
+: If given as `True`, only the crosshairs will be synced and movement will remain independant.

 ```{important}
 `width` and `height` should be given as a number between 0 and 1.